 Having debunked that myth, how do we go about establishing a good day sleep routine?

-The second way to know when to put your baby down to sleep is to watch her signals.
-Your little one will signal when she is ready to sleep by rubbing her eyes, rubbing her ears and loosing attention.
-She may start to hiccup or become irritable if you miss the early warning signs of tiredness.
-If you miss the cues and awake times altogether, you may well end up with an overtired child who is impossible to get to sleep.
+The second way to know when to put your baby down to sleep is to watch their signals.
+Your little one will signal when they are ready to sleep by rubbing their eyes, rubbing their ears and losing attention.
+They may start to hiccup or become irritable if you miss the early warning signs of tiredness.
+If you miss the cues and awake times altogether, you may well end up with an overtired little one who is impossible to get to sleep.

 Day sleep in a nutshell:

 - Day sleeps are vital right into the preschool years

 - Put your baby down to sleep according to the awake times for their age